FirespriteLtd/website/site/content/privacy/_index.md

 This privacy policy relates to your use of our website, www.firesprite.com only.

-Throughout our website we may link to other websites owned and operated by certain third parties to make additional services available to you e.g. Twitter, facebook, Instagram and YouTube.
+Throughout our website we may link to other websites owned and operated by certain third parties to make additional services available to you e.g. Twitter, Facebook, Instagram and YouTube.
 These other third party websites may also gather information about you in accordance with their own separate privacy policies.
 For privacy information relating to these other third party websites, please consult their privacy policies as appropriate.

 #### OUR COLLECTION AND USE OF YOUR PERSONAL INFORMATION